 “What about a trip to Disneyland or a new car… for daddy?”, Dad said in a pleading voice.

 “No dad, I want to save the orangutans in Borneo”, Daniel said.

 Our next step was to call up The Starlight Foundation and advise them of the decision for which Daniel had made.
 The telephone conversation was certainly interesting…

 “He wants to do what?”

-After several days of digesting Daniel’s request mum received a telephone call from The Starlight Foundation to advise that, in their history they had never had a child who wanted a selfless wish and were really shocked.
+After several days of digesting Daniel’s request mum received a telephone call from The Starlight Foundation to advise, in their history, they had never had a child who wanted a selfless wish and were really shocked.
 In fact, we were told they had boardroom meetings to discuss the impact of Daniel’s wish and how touched they were at its nature.